 Chill the bowl in the refrigerator for about 10 minutes before using.

-Add the cold cream into the chilled bowl.
+Add the cold whipping cream, pureed strawberries, powdered sugar and instant pudding (if using) into the chilled bowl.

 If you are using stand or electric mixer,turn it on to a low setting to start beating.

 As the cream begins to thicken turn up the speed to a medium setting and beat until the cream reaches the desired consistency.

 For soft peaks, beat for about 3 minutes on medium speed.
 The cream will be thick enough to hold its shape in soft billowy peaks.
 This consistency is perfect for scooping over pancakes, fruit, crepes.
 Also, a great consistency for filling and spreading over cakes.